vmikk/tshbot/README.md

 - **Flexibility**: You have the option to run arbitrary shell commands.
 This can be enabled or disabled based on your preference for security

+# Acknowledgments

+This project was inspired by [fnzv/trsh-go](https://github.com/fnzv/trsh-go).